ezNobson/Iris_dataset_classification/README.md

 Checked for missing values (no missing data in the Iris Dataset).
 Data Preparation:
 Selected two features: petal length (cm) and petal width (cm).
-Split the data into training and testing sets (75%/25%).
+Split the data into training, validation testing sets (75%/25%).
 Standardized the features using StandardScaler.
 Model Building:
-Used the Logistic Regression algorithm.
+Used the algorithms.
 Trained the model on the training set.
 Model Evaluation:
 Achieved an accuracy of 97.4% on the test set.
 Visualized the confusion matrix to analyze the classification performance.
 Results Visualization:
 Plotted the decision boundaries to show how the model separates the classes.
-## Results
+## Comparison of Results:
-The model achieved an accuracy of 97.4% on the test set.
-The confusion matrix shows that the model performs well in classifying all three flower species.
-The decision boundary visualization confirms that the model effectively separates the classes.
+The performance of all three algorithms was compared based on their accuracy and confusion matrices.
+Observations were made about which algorithm performed best and why.